yearn/yearn-vaults-v3/TECH_SPEC.md

 Players deploying "branded" vaults (e.g. Yearn) will use a separate registry to allow permissioned endorsement of vaults for their product

 When deploying a new vault, it requires the following parameters:
-- asset
+- asset: address of the ERC20 token that can be deposited in the vault
-- name
+- name: name of Shares as described in ERC20
-- symbol
+- symbol: symbol of Shares ERC20
-- role_manager
+- role_manager: account that can assign and revoke Roles
+- PROFIT_MAX_UNLOCK_TIME: max amount of time profit will be locked before being distributed

 ## Normal Operation

 ### Deposits / Mints
 Users can deposit ASSET tokens to receive yvTokens (SHARES).

 Deposits are limited under depositLimit and shutdown parameters.
 Read below for details.